Physical Computing Project: Rainscape

 After Unity processes the pressure (low, medium, high), it sends a signal to another Arduino that controls solenoid valves to open and close the water flow.
 This process is behind the ‘magic’ of how user can control the rainfall from squeezing the cloud plushies!

-Initially, we’d like to create a carpet with piezo sensors sticked underneath for a more seamless appearance.
-But due to resources and material limitation, we had to compromise using the already available materials in the workshop.
+As explained in the design stage, we initially would like to create a carpet with piezo sensors stuck underneath for a more seamless appearance.
+But due to resources and material limitations, we had to compromise using the already available materials in the workshop.

 The grass floors are the interaction artefact that controls thunder and lightning.